-Do you want to get inspired fast? on creating result driven YouTube video.
-Below are nine foolproof of ideas to get you started.
+Do you want to get inspired fast? on creating a result-driven YouTube video.
+Below are nine foolproof ideas to get you started.

-Are you a Content creator, Marketers, Copy writer, Graphics designer, etc. do you wish to gain insight on how-to videos to show off your skills!
+Are you a Content creator, marketer, copywriter, Graphics designer, etc.?
+Do you wish to gain insight into how-to videos to show off your skills?

 Below are two ways to differentiate your how-to videos: